September 30, 2023

 Melbourne's Lost Buildings: The Tivoli Theatre

-Harry Rickards was a local stage performer with lofty ambitions.
-In 1895 he borrowed money and built the 'New Opera House' on Bourke Street, hoping to establish it as the city's foremost live venue.
+Harry Rickards was a Victorian era stage performer with lofty ambitions.
+In 1895, he borrowed money and built the 'New Opera House' on Bourke Street, hoping to establish it as the city's foremost live venue.

-It was an opulently appointed, 2 000 seat venue, that immediately found its place in local history.
+It was a well appointed, 2 000 seat venue, and Rickards' innovative programming ideas drew plenty of attention.
 Harry Houdini appeared there, and it was also the site of Australia's first movie screening (read more about this, here).

 Melbourne's Lost Buildings: The Tivoli Theatre